unitejs/cli/README.md

 # Usage

     unite "command" [args0] [args1] ... [argsn]
-    where command is one of
+    where command is one of:
     * help
     * version
     * configure